prrathnayake/conveyancers-marketplace/README.md

 ## Extending the platform

 1. **Swap in real integrations** – Replace the seeded workflows in the Next.js API routes (for example `admin-portal/pages/api/users.ts`) with calls to your production services or vendor SDKs.【F:admin-portal/pages/api/users.ts†L1-L120】
-2. **Evolve the data model** – Extend the SQLite schema inside `frontend/lib/db.ts` or migrate to an external database before onboarding real customers.【F:frontend/lib/db.ts†L61-L158】
+2. **Evolve the data model** – Extend the PostgreSQL schema via the SQL migrations in `frontend/lib/migrations/` before onboarding real customers.【F:frontend/lib/migrations/001_initial_schema.sql†L1-L200】
 3. **Optional service tier** – The C++ demos under `backend/services/*` expose HTTP endpoints that you can either harden or replace with your preferred language stack.【F:backend/services/jobs/main.cpp†L2037-L2058】
 4. **Automate validation** – Add unit and integration tests so regressions are caught automatically when expanding the platform.